kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following situations, choose the most appropriate option from the list above.

 ### Q25
-For a digital nerve block to allow suturing of a clean laceration.
+For a *digital nerve block* to allow suturing of a clean laceration.
-#### Answer: D. Lidocaine - ?
+#### Answer: D. Lidocaine - TRUE
+- Lidocaine *without* adrenaline is choice of LA
+	- As procedure requires rapid onset of anaesthesia
+- **NOTE** As it is on a digit, **adrenaline must not be used**

 ### Q26
 For Bier's block to manipulate a Colles’ fracture.
-#### Answer: E. Lidocaine and adrenaline - ?
+#### Answer: E. Lidocaine and adrenaline - *FALSE* = F. Prilocaine
+- Prilocaine is most commonly used LA for IV administration in Bier's blocks

 ### Q27
 Excision of a sebaceous cyst from the scalp.
-#### Answer: E. Lidocaine and adrenaline - ?
+#### Answer: E. Lidocaine and adrenaline - TRUE
+- Scalp is *very vascular*: adrenaline is used to prevent excessive haemorrhage

 ### Q28
-For post-operative analgesia after Zadik's procedure under a general anaesthetic.
+For *post-operative analgesia* after Zadik's procedure under a *general anaesthetic*.
-#### Answer: B. Bupivacaine and adrenaline - ?
+#### Answer: B. Bupivacaine and adrenaline - *FALSE* = A. Bupivacaine
+- Bupivacaine alone allows longer-duration analgesia once the patient has recovered following a general anaesthetic
+	- Again, adrenaline should not be added as the procedure is on a digit

 ### Q29
-For a spinal anaesthetic.
+For a *spinal* anaesthetic.
-#### Answer: F. Prilocaine - ?
+#### Answer: F. Prilocaine - *FALSE* = A. Bupivacaine
+- Bupivacaine without adrenaline can be used in spinal anaesthesia

 Q30-33: Theme: Treatment of Fractures